pr2database/EukRef-workshop-2023/exports/PR2-exports-stats.md

 - Number of sequences exported - annotated: 293
 - Number of sequences exported - other: 176

-## Opisthokonta

-### Fungi

-#### Microsporida - Lilith - done - to integrate into PR2 5.1

-Number of sequences exported - annotated: 1345 Number of sequences exported - other: 2096

 ## TSAR

 ### Rhizaria